 - 1.1 The Gambling Act 2005 places a statutory responsibility on all Local Authorities to be responsible for the issuing of various permissions, permits and notices relating to the use of premises for gambling activities:

 - a) Consideration of applications for premises licences for:

 - Casinos

 - Bingo premises

 - Betting premises and Race tracks

 - Adult gaming centres

 - Family entertainment centres

 - b) Consideration of applications for permits for:

 - Gaming machines in alcohol-licensed premises, such as pubs

 - Gaming machines for members clubs

 - Gaming in members clubs

-- Unlicensed family entertainments centres (category D machines only - i.e. those that have the lowest level of stakes and prizes)
+- Unlicensed family entertainment centres- (category D machines only i.e. those that have the lowest level of stakes and prizes)

 - Prize gaming

 - c) Temporary use notices

 - d) Occasional use notices

 - e) Provisional Statements

 - f) Registration of small society lotteries

 - 1.2 Each Authority is legally required to formulate its own Gambling Licensing Policy Statement which must be reviewed and re-published every three years.
-The policy must be based on the three licensing objectives, which are;

-Preventing gambling from being a source of crime and disorder, being associated with crime or disorder, or being used to support crime.

-Ensuring that gambling is conducted in a fair and open way

-Protecting children and other vulnerable people from being harmed or exploited by gaming
+The policy must be based on the three licensing objectives, which are; Preventing gambling from being a source of crime and disorder, being associated with crime or disorder, or being used to support crime.
+Ensuring that gambling is conducted in a fair and open way.
+Protecting children and other vulnerable people from being harmed or exploited by gaming.

-- 1.3 The re-published policy will then set out the principles that the Licensing Authority will generally apply to promote the licensing objectives when making decisions on applications for licences made under the Act for the subsequent three years. - 1.4 The Gambling Commission are currently in the process of consulting on the proposed 5th Edition of their Guidance to Licensing Authorities (GLA).
+- 1.3 The re-published policy will set out the principles that the Licensing Authority will generally apply to promote the licensing objectives when making decisions on applications for licences made under the Act for the subsequent three years.

+- 1.4 The Gambling Commission are currently in the process of consulting on the proposed 5th Edition of their Guidance to Licensing Authorities (GLA).
 In their bulletin they state that the proposed revisions do not represent a change of policy or approach, but seek to reinforce the tools that enable Licensing Authorities to regulate gambling at a local level.

-The introduction refers to the previous GLA revision of September 2012 and to the regulatory and legislative changes since this date which necessitate updates to the Guidance.
-Proposed amendments include those relating to recent changes to the Licence Conditions and Codes of Practice; on the promotion of local partnership working between Licensing Authorities and gambling operators; and to proposed amendments to provide greater clarity on the range of powers afforded to Licensing Authorities to manage local gambling regulation through measures such as their Statements of Licensing Policy.
+- 1.5 The introduction refers to the previous GLA revision of September 2012 and to the regulatory and legislative changes since this date, which necessitate updates to the guidance.
+Proposed amendments include those relating to recent changes to the Licence Conditions and Codes of Practice; on the promotion of local partnership working between Licensing Authorities and

-The Commission highlight the strengthening of the narrative emphasising the role and powers of Licensing Authorities and their mandate to manage local gambling provision.
+gambling operators; and to proposed amendments to provide greater clarity on the range of powers afforded to Licensing Authorities to manage local gambling regulation through measures such as their Statements of Licensing Policy.

-1.5 Due to these prospective changes to the Guidance, this latest draft of the policy contains the minimum of amendments and no changes to the intent or direction of the policy.
-Due to the fact that it contains such minor amendments, consultation on this occasion has been limited to a period of four weeks.
+- 1.6 The Commission highlights the strengthening of the narrative emphasising the role and powers of licensing authorities and their mandate to manage local gambling provision. - 1.7 Due to these prospective changes to the guidance, this latest draft of the policy contains the minimum of amendments and no changes to the intent or direction of the policy.
+Due to the fact that it contains such minor amendments, consultation on this occasion has been limited to a period of four weeks. - 1.8 It is proposed that once the updated guidance from the Gambling Commission is published in the latter part of 2015 a further review of Braintree District Council's Gambling Licensing Policy Statement will be undertaken.
+If amendments are required a further report will be put before the Licensing Committee.